 Founded in 1775, Mission San Juan Capistrano is steeped in history, culture and religion.
 As the intention of all the California Missions, San Juan Capistrano was established to expand the Spanish territory by teaching natives the ways of European life and converting them to Catholicism.
 Once baptized, natives were integrated into the mission community.
 This meant that they were not to leave the property of the mission without permission and had to make many lifestyle changes such as learning a new language, new religion, skills and social customs.

 For years Mission San Juan Capistrano thrived, but when Mexico won their Independence from Spain, the Mexican government ended the missions and sold them off.
 San Juan Capistrano served as a private ranch home before the U.S won the Mexican American War.
 Once California was given to the U.S and declared a state, President Abraham Lincoln returned the missions to the church and restoration began.
 All this history can be seen, touched, experienced and preserved by simply making a trip to visit a California Mission.
-So pack up the kids, because today we are checking out the gorgeous Mission San Juan Capistrano.
+So pack up the kids, because today we are checking out the gorgeous Mission San Juan Capistrano with kids!

 Included in the cost of admission, you will receive a free audio tour with detailed accounts of various locations around the mission.